semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 Getting the continuous integration process right is a prerequisite for successful continuous delivery.
 Usually, when the CI process is fast and reliable, the leap to full CI/CD is not hard to make.

-### 3.2.1 Treat Master Build as If You're Going to Make a Release at Any Time
+### 3.2.1 Treat Master Build as If You’re Going to Make a Release at Any Time

 Small, simple, frequent changes are a less risky way of building software in a team than making big, complex, rare changes.
 This implies that the team will make fewer mistakes by always being ready for release, not more.

-Your team's goal should be to get new code to production as soon as it's ready.
+Your team’s goal should be to get new code to production as soon as it’s ready.
 And if something goes wrong — own it and handle it accordingly.
 Let the team grow through the sense of ownership of what they do.

 Being always ready for a release requires a highly developed testing culture.
-The code that's checked in should always be tested.
-If it's not, then there's no point in moving fast to oblivion.
+A pull request with new code should always include automated tests.
+If it doesn’t, then there’s no point in moving fast to oblivion.

-If you're starting a new project, invest time to bring everyone on the same page, and commit to writing automated tests for all code.
+If you’re starting a new project, invest time to bring everyone on the same page, and commit to writing automated tests for all code.
 Set up the entire CI/CD pipeline, even while the application has no real functionality.
 The pipeline will discourage any manual or risky processes from creeping in and slowing you down in the future.

 If you have an existing project with some technical debt, you can start by committing to a “no broken windows” policy on the CI pipeline.
-This means that when someone breaks master, they drop what they're doing and fix it.
+When someone breaks master, they should drop what they’re doing and fix it.

 Every test failure is a bug.
 It needs to be logged, investigated, and fixed.
 Assume that the defect is in application code unless tests can prove otherwise.
 However, sometimes the test itself is the problem.
 Then the solution is to rewrite it to be more reliable.

 The process of cleaning up the master build usually starts as being frustrating.
-But if you're committed and stick to the process, over time the pain goes away.
+But if you’re committed and stick to the process, over time, the pain goes away.
 One day you reach a stage when a failed test means there is a real bug.
-You don't have to re-run the CI build to move on with your work.
+You don’t have to re-run the CI build to move on with your work.
 No one has to impose a code freeze.
 Days become productive again.

 ### 3.2.2 Keep the Build Fast: Up to 10 Minutes